CplBDJ/MySQL4/README.md

 - Install the pymysql module. `pip install pymysql`
 - **Download** the *MySQL4.py* file, and place it in the same directory as the script.

+Why MySQL4?
+- I had written another wrapper which had got to version 3.
+- Version 3 was horribly bloated and wasn't well written.
+- It supported python2, which is at it's end of life. f-strings make formatting text easy.